 Legal data recording needs

-Maritime Authorities
+Marine Aids to Navigation Authorities

-Maritime authorities are encouraged to work with the SBAS maritime service provider through mutual cooperation, however there is no expectation for the maritime authority to take on any additional responsibility for the delivery of the service or the maritime safety information, beyond their existing roles.
-Maritime authorities are encouraged to monitor the service and ensure that appropriate MSI is being conveyed to the user.
+Marine Aids to Navigation authorities are encouraged to work with the SBAS maritime service provider through mutual cooperation and consider any additional responsibility for the authorities for the delivery of the service or the maritime safety information, beyond their existing roles.
+Authorities are encouraged to monitor the service and ensure that appropriate MSI is being conveyed to the user.

 For MSI existing internationally agreed procedures should be followed.